foroozandehgroup/NMR-EsPy/samples/jres_sucrose_sythetic/README.txt

-Sucrose 2DJ FID simulated using Spinach, with the following parameters:
+Sucrose 2DJ Estimator containing an FID simulated using Spinach, with the following parameters:

 * pts: 64, 4096
 * sw: 30Hz, 2200Hz